JamFfm/Misc/README.md

 ## add sound to the browser -this is cool- ##

-To add sound to the browser, do the following: in the file home /pi/craftbeerpi3/modules/ui/static/bundle.js Add the code after the fragment "var e=this.props.messages;": var audioAlert = new Audio ("static/beep.wav");
+To add sound to the browser, do the following:

+open the file home /pi/craftbeerpi3/modules/ui/static/bundle.js

+Add the code after the fragment "var e=this.props.messages;":

+var audioAlert = new Audio ("static/beep.wav");

 audioAlert.play();

 it looks like: